 This is a plain bearing hinge that has been grease-packed in order to reduce friction and provide smoother operation.
-Our button tipped fire rated butt hinges have a grease-packed plain bearing and are available in bright zinc or matt black velvet finishes.
+Button tipped butt hinges have a grease-packed plain bearing and are usually available in bright zinc or matt black velvet finishes.

 Strong and durable, ball bearing butt hinges are heavy-duty hinges, essential for big, heavy doors.
 Around the central pin there are ball bearings which create a permanently lubricated surface area.
 This allows for doors to swing smoothly with less force required.

 Another option is the washer hinge.
 Washered butt hinges are ideal for internal doors with light to medium use.
 These are often preferred in homes for doors that don't require ball bearing hinges as the size of the hinge knuckle is smaller and more discreet.

 This type of washered hinge has phosphor washers which ensure noise free, smooth operation for many years.

 We hope you found this helpful.
 If you have any questions, drop us a line below.
 See also Butt Hinges Explained (Part Two) for more info and technical details.

 Get the lowdown on butt hinge terminology and understand the industry standard terms.Read Article